Luos-io/Documentation/tutorials/your-first-detection/topology.md

 Compile and upload the project to the board.

-The service led was detected by the switcher application and at the end of the detection, a message was sent to the led service to turn on the LED.
+The led service was detected by the switcher application.
+At the end of the detection, a message was sent to the led service to turn on the LED.

 <div align="center">
   <img src ="https://media.giphy.com/media/KcQ73bfmmsy6lg2RzG/giphy.gif" className="gif_tutorial"/>